Where science and compassion cure

 Q) What about a thyroid scan?
 Is this needed in my cat?
 Do you do this procedure at Hypurrcat?

-A diagnostic imaging procedure called thyroid scintigraphy or thyroid scanning has long been considered the “gold standard” in the diagnosis of feline hyperthyroidism.
 After administering a short-acting radioactive isotope (radionuclide) that concentrates in thyroid tissue, thyroid imaging directly visualizes the normal thyroid gland, as well as the small tumor(s) responsible for hyperthyroidism in cats.
-Because this procedure utilizes the physiology of the thyroid gland to create an image, thyroid imaging is so sensitive that it can actually demonstrate the presence of hyperfunctional thyroid tumors long before they become clinically significant or result in laboratory value abnormalities.
-Unfortunately, because of the costly nuclear medicine equipment and radioisotopes needed, thyroid imaging is not generally performed at most radioiodine treatment facilities.
+Because this procedure utilizes the physiology of the thyroid gland to create an image, thyroid imaging is so sensitive that it can actually demonstrate the presence of overactive thyroid tumors even before the serum T4 and T3 concentrations become high.
+Unlike other imaging techniques, thyroid imaging assesses thyroid function, as well as structure and anatomy.

 Preparing a Feline Patient for a Thyroid Scan by Injecting Radioactive Dye Click here to watch the video